Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: Introduction

 In Section \ref{Penrose_Tilings}, we show how to construct all of the Penrose-like tilings dual to these Ammann patterns.
 First, in Subsection \ref{dualization}, we derive a dualization formula that allows us to convert any irreducible Ammann pattern into a dual Penrose tiling, and to scale and shift this Penrose tiling by the right amount (so that, if we superpose it on the original Ammann pattern, the Ammann lines decorate the Penrose prototiles in only a finite number of different ways).
 Then, in Subsections \ref{AmmannDecoration} and \ref{InflationDecoration}, we show to use this formula to derive the Ammann decorations and inflation rules for the prototiles in the Penrose-like tilings.

-Applying these techniques, in Section \ref{Minimal_Penrose_Tilings} we present the complete set of {\it minimal} Ammann patterns and Penrose-like tilings (six in 2D, five in 3D, one in 4D, and none in higher dimensions).
-At the end of the section, we present figures explicitly displaying the six 2D patterns/tilings, along with their Ammann decorations and inflation rules.
+Applying these techniques, in Section \ref{Minimal_Penrose_Tilings} we present the complete set of {\it minimal} Ammann patterns and Penrose-like tilings (eleven in 2D, nine in 3D, one in 4D, and none in higher dimensions).
+At the end of the section, we present figures explicitly displaying the eleven 2D patterns/tilings, along with their Ammann decorations and inflation rules, as well as the four minimal ``Ammann cycles" (one 10-fold-symmetric "Ammann trio" and three "12-fold-symmetric "Ammann duos") obtained as a by-product.

 In Section \ref{Discussion}, we discuss matching rules: in particular, we show how the Ammann-pattern perspective makes the existence of perfect local matching rules particularly transparent; and we point out that the Coxeter-pair perspective suggests a beautiful implementation of these rules.